-- 1. Discover the important milestones in the human use of Cannabis - 2.
-Gain an understanding of how plants are classified and the implications this has on writing Cannabis policies - 3.
+- 2. Gain an understanding of how plants are classified and the implications this has on writing Cannabis policies - 3.
 Understand current issues in Cannabis business, law, and policy - 4.
-Explore the chemical compounds found within Cannabis and different methods used to extract its specific psychoactive other neural effects - 5.
-Examine the spectrum of medicines and toxins provided by natural products - 6.
-Detail the basic pharmacological properties of cannabinoids including their absorption and metabolism as well as their mechanisms of action - 7.
-Discuss the biology of addiction and compare Cannabis with other drugs of abuse - 8.
-Develop knowledge of the physiology and pathology underlying neurological and inflammatory disorders including chronic pain, epilepsy, multiple sclerosis, and migraine - 9.
-Catalog the evidence-based studies that detail the benefits of cannabis in the treatment of several neurological and inflammatory disorders - 10.
-Utilize a balanced academic approach to dispel myths surrounding the benefits and toxicities associated with Cannabis use
+Explore the chemical compounds found within Cannabis and different methods used to extract its chemicals - 5.
+Detail the basic pharmacological properties of cannabinoids including their absorption and metabolism as well as their mechanisms of action - 6.
+Discuss the biology of addiction and compare Cannabis with other drugs of abuse - 7.
+Develop knowledge of the physiology and pathology underlying neurological and inflammatory disorders including chronic pain, epilepsy, multiple sclerosis, and migraine - 8.
+Catalog the evidence-based studies that detail the benefits of cannabis in the treatment of several neurological and inflammatory disorders - 9.
+Utilize methods of scientific inquiry to develop new knowledge about the benefits and toxicities associated with Cannabis use